FTSE retreats from nine-week high after weak company results

 BUILDERS BUOYANT

-Housebuilders limited market losses, reversing recent falls, with traders citing a bullish trading update from Countrywide, Britain's largest estate agency.
+Housebuilders helped limit market losses, reversing recent falls, with traders citing a bullish trading update from Countrywide, Britain's largest estate agency.

 The Thomson Reuters UK Homebuilding index has fallen more than 10 percent from a late February peak, trimming its gains for 2014 to around 3 percent.